hanwenzhang123/front-end-interview/javascript/README.md

 ### Explain `Function.prototype.bind`.

 > The `bind()` method creates a new function that, when called, has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.

 In my experience, it is most useful for binding the value of `this` in methods of classes that you want to pass into other functions.
-This is frequently done in React components.

 [[↑] Back to top](#table-of-contents)

 ### When would you use `document.write()`?

 `document.write()` writes a string of text to a document stream opened by `document.open()`.
 When `document.write()` is executed after the page has loaded, it will call `document.open` which clears the whole document (`<head>` and `<body>` removed!) and replaces the contents with the given parameter value.
 Hence it is usually considered dangerous and prone to misuse.

-There are some answers online that explain `document.write()` is being used in analytics code or [when you want to include styles that should only work if JavaScript is enabled](https://www.quirksmode.org/blog/archives/2005/06/three_javascrip_1.html).
-It is even being used in HTML5 boilerplate to [load scripts in parallel and preserve execution order](https://github.com/paulirish/html5-boilerplate/wiki/Script-Loading-Techniques#documentwrite-script-tag)!
-However, I suspect those reasons might be outdated and in the modern day, they can be achieved without using `document.write()`.
-Please do correct me if I'm wrong about this.

 [[↑] Back to top](#table-of-contents)